jbentleyh/ASL-Assist-Android-Mobile-App/README.md

 ================================
 ![tfkeras](https://user-images.githubusercontent.com/45768739/80434838-7ec29080-88c0-11ea-925a-9ea0aa53ca94.png)

-ASL uses [TensorFlow + Keras](https://www.tensorflow.org/guide/keras/overview) to power a Keras [Sequential](https://keras.io/getting-started/sequential-model-guide/) model.
+ASL Assist uses [TensorFlow + Keras](https://www.tensorflow.org/guide/keras/overview) to power a Keras [Sequential](https://keras.io/getting-started/sequential-model-guide/) model.
 TensorFlow and Keras interface seemlessly, allowing for quick iteration, training, and testing models.

 For more information on TensorFlow + Keras for Python, see the official [documentation](https://www.tensorflow.org/guide/keras/overview).
 For more information on the Keras Sequential model, see the Keras [documentation](https://keras.io/models/sequential/).